microsoft/vscode-docs/docs/java/java-debugging.md

 ![Step Filter](images/java-debugging/step-filter.gif)

-The debugger also lets you evaluate expressions in the **WATCH** window as well as the Debug Console> You can also use this feature for conditional breakpoint setting.
+The debugger also lets you evaluate expressions in the **WATCH** window as well as the Debug Console.
+You can also use this feature for conditional breakpoint setting.

 ![Expression Evaluation](images/java-debugging/expression-evaluation.gif)

-Another advanced feature the debugger supports is hot code replacement.
-Hot code replacement (HCR) is a debugging technique whereby the Java debugger transmits new class files over the debugging channel to another JVM.
+Another advanced feature the debugger supports is 'hot code' replacement.
+Hot code replacement (HCR) is a debugging technique whereby the Java debugger transmits new class files over the debugging channel to another Java Virtual Machine (JVM).
 HCR facilitates experimental development and fosters iterative trial-and-error coding.
 With this new feature, you can start a debugging session and change a Java file in your development environment, and the debugger will replace the code in the running JVM.
 No restart is required, which is why it’s called "hot".
 Below is an illustration of how you can use HCR with Debugger for Java in VS Code.

 ![Hot Code Replacement](images/java-debugging/hcr.gif)

-There're a lot of different [options and settings](#options) available with this Debugger.
-For example, configuring the current working directory (cwd) and environment variables could be easily done with launch options.
+There're a lot of different [options and settings](#options) available to configure the debugger.
+For example, configuring the current working directory (cwd) and environment variables is easily done with launch options.

 ![Configure Variables](images/java-debugging/cwd-env.gif)

-Please also check the documentation of [Language Support for Java by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) if you have trouble setting up your project.
+Also check the documentation of [Language Support for Java by Red Hat](https://marketplace.visualstudio.com/items?itemName=redhat.java) for help in setting up your project.

 ## Options